JTP0501/Breakout-Game/README.md

 # CALCIFER'S-COOKOUT
 CS 12 Project

 Welcome to "Calcifer's Cookout"!
-This README explains how the stages are configurated in the `stages.json` file, and installation guide, and a description of the features found in this modified breakout game inspired by Studio Ghibli's "Howl's Moving Castle".
+This README explains how the stages are configurated in the `stages.json` file, contains an `installation guide`, and a description of the features found in this modified breakout game inspired by Studio Ghibli's "Howl's Moving Castle".

 # Stages Configuration File